Lifetime Movie of the Week

 - And continued by La Rosa De Guadalupe ("The Rose of Guadalupe") and Cada Quien Su Santo ("To Each His own Saint", also aired on Televisa and TV Azteca respectively, which is about the same but with religion played in, although not all stories featured in both programs are focused exclusively on women.

 - The show has also been sold and re-made in other Latin-American countries,

-- More than a few episodes of Law & Order: Special Victims Unit fall into this, not helped by Olivia being sometimes portrayed as a borderline Straw Feminist.
+- More than a few episodes of Law & Order: Special Victims Unit fall into this, not helped by Olivia being progressively flanderized into a Straw Feminist.